html-extract/hext.js/README.md

 [Hext](https://github.com/html-extract/hext) is written in C++.
 This repo contains a full build process for compiling Hext and all its dependencies to JavaScript/WebAssembly.

 In order to build this, you need [Emscripten](https://emscripten.org/docs/getting_started/downloads.html) and the following packages:
-`wget git python3 build-essential libxml2 libtool autoconf rapidjson-dev cmake`.
+`wget git python3 build-essential libxml2 libtool autoconf rapidjson-dev cmake meson`.

 Then compilation is done with a single command: